talon-one/talon_one.js/docs/ManagementApi.md

 ## listCollectionsInApplication

-> InlineResponse20017 listCollectionsInApplication(applicationId, opts)
+> InlineResponse20018 listCollectionsInApplication(applicationId, opts)

-List collections in application
+List collections in Application

-List collections from all campaigns in the Application.
+List campaign-level collections from all campaigns in a given Application.

 ### Example